adehan/english-for-designers/04-experience/index.md

 * Did freelance private illustration and character design commissions for various clients.

 ##### Notigo Agency s.r.o., graphic and character designer (2021)
-* Designed posters, roll-ups and merch
+* Designed posters, roll-ups and merch.
 * Designed a mascot for a company, and helped managing their social media posts.

 ## Awards & Exhibitions